JongminKim292/fa22-cse110-lab4/expose/javascript/part2.md

 `===` operator is called **strict equality operator**. it checks the equality without type conversions.

 ### Question 16
-> this code block is also saved at <a href="expose/javascript/part2-question16.js">
+> this code block is also saved at expose/javascript/part2-question16.js [Go to directory]("expose/javascript/part2-question16.js")
 ```
 let statistics = {
     redCars: 21,